realSkorpan/Cybr/README.md

 #### Installation
 Can either be directly mounted in Visual Studio or manually setup in any IDE using the Header/Source files located in the "Cybr_Project/Cybr_Project/" directory
 #### About
-For more information see documentation.txt/description.txt.
+For more information see the project description and documentation.